-Mr. Mantoan grew up in the farming community of Kankakee County, Illinois.
-Mr. Mantoan and his wife own 200 acres of certified organic farmland in Washington County, Wisconsin.
-The farm is managed by his son, who is raising livestock on pasture and using permaculture methods to grow perennial crops.
+Mr. Mantoan and his wife, Laura, own 200 acres of certified organic farmland in Washington County, Wisconsin.
+Since 2010, the farm has been managed by his son, based on rotational grazing and a permaculture keyline water system design.
+Several conservation and educational workshops have been conducted at the farm over the years.
 Mr. Mantoan resides in Whitefish Bay, Wisconsin.